8 Tell-Tale Signs That You Might Be Drinking Too Much

 Maybe they are actually saying something about your drinking habit that you have already considered, but the very thought of you actually accepting that you are drinking too much is quite a scary one.

 The very thought of facing up to your drinking habits itself concerns you.
 Red flag?
-Certainly something to not ignore, and often one of the signs that you might be drinking too much alcohol.
+Certainly, something to not ignore, and often one of the signs that you might be drinking too much alcohol.